syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/overview.md

 # Overview

-Image Editor is a very handy tool that is used to edit an image by annotating with free hand drawing paths, text, and built-in shapes.
-It also allows you to crop and flip the image.
-The Image Editor control has an in-built toolbar, which helps you to perform the editing operations.
+The image editor control for Xamarin.Forms is a very handy tool, which is used to edit an image by annotating with free hand drawing paths, text, and built-in shapes; it also allows to crop and flip a image.
+This control has a built-in toolbar that helps to perform editing operations.

 ## Key features

-* Crop
-* Rotate
-* Flip
+* Crop, rotate, and flip operations.
-* Support to add shapes such as Rectangle, Circle, Arrow, Text, Path, etc.
+* Adds text, path, and shapes such as rectangle, circle, and arrow.
-* Undo and Redo operations
+* Undo and redo operations.
-* Zoom and Pan
+* Zoom and pan operations.
-* Localization
+* Localization.
-* Custom view annotation
+* Custom view annotations.
-* Toolbar customization
+* Customizing toolbar.
-* Z-Ordering
+* Z-order.
-* Save the image to device
+* Saving images to device.
-* Built-in Toolbar
+* Built-in toolbar.